Carlos Correa Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.04 team ERA that ranks last across all league pitching staffs.
+- The Athletics' 6.03 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender 130 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Athletics pitchers combine to give up the second-most home runs in baseball (131 total, 1.4 per game).

+- Harris (2-3) takes the mound for the Athletics in his fifth start of the season.
+He's put together a 6.07 ERA in 43 2/3 innings pitched, with 35 strikeouts.

+- The lefty's most recent appearance was on Thursday, July 6 against the Detroit Tigers, when he tossed 4 2/3 innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.